Volleyball Attire: How to Dress for Volleyball Practice

 Things to Avoid

-Sometimes, knowing what volleyball attire you should NOT wear is just as important as having an idea of what to put on for practice.
+Sometimes, knowing what not to wear is just as important as having an idea of what to put on for practice.

 Here are some things to consider evaluating before heading onto the court.

-Any jewellery should be removed prior to a volleyball match.
+Any jewelry should be removed prior to a volleyball match.

-The physical nature of the sport combined with excessive use of the hands makes virtually all jewellery inappropriate.
+The physical nature of the sport combined with excessive use of the hands makes virtually all jewelry inappropriate.

 Anything that can snag, scrape, or cut should be removed and we strongly advise a no jewelry policy during practice and matches.